-Selection of Individuals to Use a Specific Pesach Offering - and Separation of the Pesach Offering
+Selection of individuals to use a specific Pesach Offering, and designation of the Pesach Offering

 Minimum age for a member of a group consuming a Pesach Offering: Succah 42b